UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

 ### Before you begin:

-a) The most important thing to note, is that you always have to have the batteries physically disconnected, while you are doing anything with the cables to prevent any short circuits to the main PCB board – named MCB.
-To turn off the robot with the provided main switches is not enough.
+a) !!IMPORTANT!!
+Disconnect the batteries before doing anything with the cables to prevent any short circuits to the main PCB board – named MCB.
+Turning off the robot with the provided main switches is not sufficient.

-b) If the Raspberry PI has a micro SD card mounted – avoid powering it on and off too many times, just by cutting off the power.
-That can lead to microSD card corruption.
-Always try to either use touchscreen or an SSH connection to shut it down and then cut the power.
+b) If the Raspberry PI has a micro SD card mounted – avoid power cycling it too many times.
+This can lead to microSD card corruption.
+Always try to use the touchscreen or an SSH connection to shut down and then shut the power.

 c) Screw types used and their names in the instructions: